OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 nvidia@opennebula-gpu01:~$ sudo systemctl start opennebula-fabricmanager.service
 ```

-Once started, it executes pre-start scripts to prepare the VM environment, define the one-fabricmanager domain, and start the VM.
+Once you start the service on each virtualization node, it executes pre-start scripts to prepare the VM environment, defines the `one-fabricmanager domain, and starts the VM.

 During the start process the service will perform attempts to download the Fabric Manager VM image from a public URL.
 If you are working on an air-gapped installation, edit `/etc/onefabricmanager.conf` on each node in order to set a custom accessible URL with the image hosted.